 Important Disclaimer: The following information is general guidance for the benefit of Tufts international students, scholars, and employees.
 The International Center staff are not qualified tax specialists and we are unable to provide specific tax guidance on individual cases.

-If you were physically in the US in F or J status anytime between January 1 - December 31, 2020 you're obligated to send one form, Form 8843, to the US tax agency IRS (Internal Revenue Service), even if you had no income.
-In addition, for the 2020 tax season, if you earn $1 of US source income or greater, you may need to file a federal tax return with the IRS.
+Meanwhile, if you earned any taxable US source income, you may need to file a federal tax return with the IRS.
 Depending on your individual circumstances, you may also need to file a state tax return(s).

 Tax Filing Deadline

-May 17, 2021 is the last day for residents and non-residents who earned US income to file Federal tax returns for 2020.
+April 18, 2022 is the last day for residents and nonresidents who earned US income to file Federal tax returns for the 2021 tax year.

 How to File Your Tax Forms